ArsalanShahid116/XenoJetBench/README.md

 Information on JetBench and XenoJetBench Benchmark, can be found <br/>
 in the following publications: <br/>

-[1]	M. Y. Qadri, D. Matichard, and K. D. M. Maier, "JetBench: An <br/>
+M. Y. Qadri, D. Matichard, and K. D. M. Maier, "JetBench: An <br/>
 Open Source Real-time Multiprocessor Benchmark," in ARCS 2010 <br/>
 Architecture of Computing Systems, Hannover, Germany, 2010. <br/>

+Shahid, A., Qadri, M. Y., Nawaz, N., & Ahmed, J. (2016, August). <br/>
+XenoJetBench: An open source hard-real-time multiprocessor <br/>
+benchmark.
+In Intelligent and Advanced Systems (ICIAS), 2016 <br/>
+6th International Conference on (pp. 1-6).
+IEEE. <br/>

 ### INSTALLATION

 This benchmark is completely designed to run on linux.
 Because of <br/>